-- 1. Evaluate the need for establishing additional sirens in those areas of the county that do not have coverage. - 2.
-Promote the increased use of National Oceanic and Atmospheric Administration (NOAA) weather radios, especially among facilities of special concern especially in those areas of the county not currently covered by warning sirens. - 3.
-Continue to support the efforts of severe weather spotters.
+- 1. Evaluate the need for establishing additional sirens in those areas of the county that do not have coverage. - Promote the increased use of National Oceanic and Atmospheric Administration (NOAA) weather radios, especially among facilities of special concern especially in those areas of the county not currently covered by warning sirens. - 3.
+Continue to support the efforts of severe weather spotters. - Provide information about warming/cooling shelters in advance of potential extreme temperature events.